derrh/UICollectionView-NSFetchedResultsController/README.md

 # Credit

 Most of the logic for this is taken from [this gist](https://gist.github.com/4440c1cba83318e276bb).
+Via [Ash Furrow](https://github.com/AshFurrow/UICollectionView-NSFetchedResultsController).